hapax/hapax.github.io/assets/fractals.md

 and hence $F$ is a fixed point of $Z_{(\alpha, \sqrt{\alpha})}$ for any $\alpha$.

-The last ingredient in this somewhat discursive pot-pourri of ideas is a *random* or *stochastic curve*.
+The last ingredient in this pot-pourri of ideas is *randomness*.
 Instead of a fixed, deterministic function $f$, I can imagine some function $\hat{f}$ which fluctuates randomly.
 It could be stock market data, dice rolls, or the position of a